Updated October 27, 2020

 These are cheaper when you put up your own home as collateral, and lenders will offer a higher LTV than they will against rental properties.

 There are two strong advantages to HELOCs as a source of rental property financing.
-First, they are lightning fast, since they’re a line of credit already approved against a different property as collateral.
+First, they are lightning fast, since they’re a credit line already approved against a different property as collateral.

 But how can you pay them off quickly?
-Where does that money come from?
+Where do you get that money?

 The holy grail of investment property financing: private funds from friends, family, and acquaintances.